mm6/ethereum-lab1-hardhat/README.md

 ```
     For Bob to make a withdrawal, we need to state that we are working from his account:
 ```
-tx4 = await faucet.connect(Bob).withdraw(4);    // This is 4 wei and not 4 eth
+tx3 = await faucet.connect(Bob).withdraw(4);    // This is 4 wei and not 4 eth
 ```

 E.10.
-On your well labelled single pdf file, show an interaction where the withdraw transaction fails because of
-the first require statement.
+On your well labelled single pdf file, show an interaction where the withdraw transaction fails because of the first require statement.
 Provide some evidence on your well labelled single pdf.
-It is OK
-if this is an error message.
+It is OK if this is an error message.

 E.11.
-On your well labelled single pdf file, show an interaction where the withdraw transaction fails because of
-the second require statement.
+On your well labelled single pdf file, show an interaction where the withdraw transaction fails because of the second require statement.
 Provide some evidence on your well labelled single pdf.
-Again, it is
-OK if this answer is an error message.
+Again, it is OK if this answer is an error message.
+Hint: You will need to make more than one withdrawals.